 What Does "Blackened" Mean?

-It can be, but it’s up to you.
-One of the best parts of making blackened seasoning at home is that you control the heat.
+It can be, but it doesn't have to be.
+That's the beauty of making it yourself is you control the heat.

 - Paprika